 Often we avoid saying things in research presentations because we are not 100% sure.
-In fact, statements about research are almost never 100% certain, but it is often those speculative statements that are most important and most interesting, and which will help you get useful feedback.
+In fact, statements about research are often full of uncertainty, but it is often those speculative statements that are most important and most interesting, and which will help you get useful feedback.
 So it's good to say these things... we just need to say them carefully.